OpenAegis/saleor-app-order-hash-generator/README.md

 # Saleor App Hono Deno Example

+> [!CAUTION]
+> This template is a work in progress

 A lightweight Saleor app template leveraging Hono's ultrafast routing capabilities (under 14kB) and Deno for deployment.

 ## Demo

-Experience the live demo at: *Add your live demo URL here*
+Experience the live demo at: Work in progress

 ## Overview